philip-shen/note_python/dhcpy6d/README.md

-# note_Telegram_Bot
+# note_DHCPv6
-Take some note of Telegram Bot python
+Take some note of DHCP python

 # Table of Content